elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete a routine or action.
+  <div><strong>Interview Response:</strong> A callback function gets passed into another as an argument, which is then invoked inside the outer function to complete a routine or action.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Callback Function<br /><br />